Code-Institute-Submissions/Milestone-project3-4/README.md

   * The title of the page should read "user's recipes"
   * In MongoDb there should be a new user in the "users" collection
   * Under the form there is a link that when clicked takes the user to the login page
+  * If a username is taken, the user should get a flash message and be redirected to the form

 **Result**: As expected.

 * Log in
   * It shouldn't be possible to get in without entering the correct credentials
-  * If entering the wrong credentials a flashmessage will show up
+  * If entering the wrong credentials a flash message will show up
   * Both fields are required so if hovering over the fields when empty a message will show up
   * If trying to submit with empty field a message will show up
   * When logged in the user will be redirected to the profile page and a welcome flash message will show up